cloudnativelabs/kube-router/docs/large-networks03.md

 [root@k8s-master ~]#
 ```

-Using the "kubectl get pod" command, you can see that the white font part is the three new kube-router pods:
+Using the `kubectl get pod` command, you can see that the white font part is the three new kube-router pods:

 ```
 [root@k8s-master kube-router]# kubectl get pod -o wide -n kube-system